 The encoding process itself involves generating the source poem using simple, algorithmic cut-up techniques, before analysing its verbal structures (such as meter, line and word count), and then parsing these into a series of modulations upon a matrix of Truchet tiles.
 The resulting multiplicity of visual forms, as generated by the repeated inversion and transform of standard primitives, belies the essential regularity of the patterns that emerge — echoing the regularity of the rulesets used to generate the source.

-An evident result of this process is that each poem is rendered entirely unreadable to a human observer.
-This decision is partly a consequence and a deliberate response to the equivalating nature of computer mediated communication, in which each message is defined primarily through its string length, statistical sequencing, and, at the level of storage and transmission, various schemas of error correction.
-Moreover, it is a manoeuvre done with an awareness concerning how, across the communicative spaces defined by digital infrastructure, the vast majority of signals are designed to be received and interpreted by machines only.
+An evident result of the encoding process is that each poem is rendered entirely inaccessible to an external observer.
+This aspect captures the equivalating nature of computer mediated communication, in which messages are defined primarily through their string length, statistical sequencing, and, at the level of storage and transmission, various schemas of error correction.
+Moreover, it evokes how, across the communicative spaces defined by digital infrastructure, the vast majority of signals are designed to be received and interpreted by machines only.

 It is therefore with reference to both these points that the ostensive ‘silence’ of this series is working to denature the relations between message and observer, as defined by traditional, humanistic conceptions of aesthetic engagement, and seeking instead to hint at this nonhuman mode of reading and encountering the spaces and durations of the contemporary electronic environment.